About WIIS Switzerland

 President & Founder

 Julia-Silvana Hofstetter is President and Founder of WIIS Switzerland.
 She is also Senior Advisor at the ICT4Peace Foundation, Non-Resident Fellow at the Center for Long-Term Cybersecurity at UC Berkeley, and Co-Head of the Peace & Security Program at the Swiss Forum on Foreign Policy.
-She currently serves as a member at the Chatham House Advisory Group on Cybersecurity & Gender and was a WIIS Global NextGen Fellow on Cybersecurity & Gender 2021 and previously worked for the Center for Security Studies (CSS) at ETH Zurich, the Geneva Center for Security Policy (GCSP), and the Federal Department of Foreign Affairs (FDFA).
+She currently serves as a member at the Chatham House Advisory Group on Cybersecurity & Gender and was a WIIS Global NextGen Fellow on Cybersecurity & Gender 2021.
+She previously worked for the Center for Security Studies (CSS) at ETH Zurich, the Geneva Center for Security Policy (GCSP), the Swiss Federal Department of Foreign Affairs (FDFA), and various academic institutions.
 Julia holds an MA in International Relations and Political Science from the Graduate Institute of International and Development Studies (IHEID) Geneva.
 As an independent consultant she advises organizations such as the ICRC, NATO, and the US Department of State.
-Her areas of expertise include the WPS agenda, digital peacebuilding, emerging technologies and armed conflict, and cybersecurity & gender.
+Her areas of expertise include the WPS agenda, digital peacebuilding, emerging technologies in armed conflict, and cybersecurity & gender.

 Daliborka Jankovic is Senior Adviser to the Representative on Freedom of the Media at the Organization for Security and Co-operation in Europe (OSCE).
 She previously worked for the Peace and Human Rights Division of the Swiss Federal Department of Foreign Affairs (FDFA).
 Daliborka is a professional in international human rights and foreign policy and holds an MA from the University of Zurich, specializing in comparative politics.
 In her career she has been focusing on questions of peace promotion, human rights and gender issues.
 Other areas of interest include the Women, Peace and Security agenda and the interlinkages between human rights and international humanitarian law.